VPeron/password_manager/README.md

 - cryptography library
 - prettytable library
 - Pillow
-- pyperclip (On linux sudo apt-get install xclip may be required for pyperclip to work)
+- pyperclip (On linux xclip may be required for pyperclip to work)

 ### Usage

 - To register as a user: python3 main.py -r

+NOTE: The main intention is for single user user but one may need a personal and professional accounts separate.

 - To login as a user: python3 main.py -l

 Follow the prompt to add, view, update, or delete an account.